CompeteLeak/ApexStats/README.md

 # ApexStats
 Description
-This is a Java app that will be a showcase of my Apec Stats
+This is a Java app that will be a showcase of my Apex Stats

 Dependencies
 ===============================================================